anapsix/dynamicinfradays/user/pages/2015-nyc-sponsorship/default.md

 Thank you for your interest in sponsoring ContainerDays NYC 2015!
 We have a number of sponsorship opportunities available.
 All tiers include placement of your logo on the [ContainerDays NYC 2015 event site](http://dynamicinfradays.org/events/2015-nyc/).

 * 1x **Platinum sponsor**
-  * Includes: 4 tickets; vendor table; largest logo on the event site, 5-minute sponsor shout-out slot; callout before Friday night drinks at the end of the Day 1 programme.
+  * Includes: 4 tickets; vendor table; largest logo on the event site, 5-minute sponsor shout-out slot; callout before Thursday night drinks at the end of the Day 1 programme.
 We will refer to the main presentation area by the sponsor name.
   * Cost: USD 1500
   * Available
 * 4x **Gold sponsor**